zion-king/alphabeam/README.md

 These capabilities empower users to carry out the following:
 - **Conversational Inquiries:** Business users can ask questions about already existing dashboards in natural language, just as they would converse with a colleague.
 They could dig deeper into the data behind the visualisations, gaining a comprehensive understanding of trends and patterns.

 - **Comprehensive Metric Exploration:** Engage in a conversational dialogue to uncover insights about any metric or data point, regardless of whether it's currently displayed on the dashboard.
-AlphaBeam breaks users free from the constraints of pre-defined dashboards and enables them to delve into any aspect of their data that piques their curiosity, regardless of their technical background.
+AlphaBeam breaks users free from the constraints of pre-async async defined dashboards and enables them to delve into any aspect of their data that piques their curiosity, regardless of their technical background.

 - **Visualisation on Demand:** AlphaBeam enables stakeholders to explore data interactively, receive accurate and insightful interpretations of visuals and data trends, and generate dynamic visualisations with specific data points for deeper understanding.